 The thymus gland helps immune cell growth.
 It is usually active when you are an infant, but its function reduces as you get older.
 The thymus acts abnormally when a person has myasthenia gravis.
 A thymectomy is used to treat myasthenia gravis.

 A thymectomy may also be done if the thymus has a tumor, which is called thymoma.
 These types of tumors are associated with myasthenia gravis.

-Follow a special diet, which may include withholding foods and fluids before surgery.
+- Follow a special diet, which may include withholding foods and fluids before surgery.

-Take prescribed medications as directed by your doctor.
+- Take prescribed medications as directed by your doctor.

-Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+- Talk to your doctor about your medications.
+You may be asked to stop taking some medications up to one week before the procedure.

-Arrange to have someone drive you to and from the procedure.
-Ask for help at home after your procedure.
+- Arrange to have someone drive you to and from the procedure.

-anesthesia will be given.
-You will be asleep during the procedure.
+General anesthesia will be given—you will be asleep during the procedure

 Description of Procedure

-There are three common methods:
+There are 3 common methods:

-Trans-sternal approach—An incision will be made in the skin over your breastbone.
+- Trans-sternal approach—An incision will be made in the skin over your breastbone.
 The breastbone will be pulled apart.
 The thymus gland will then be exposed and removed.
 The incision will be closed with stitches or staples.

-Transcervical approach—A small incision is made across the lower part of the neck, just above the breastbone.
+- Transcervical approach—A small incision is made across the lower part of the neck, just above the breastbone.
 The thymus gland will be removed.
 The incision will be closed with stitches or staples.

 - Video-assisted thoracic surgery (VATS) or robot-assisted thoracic procedures—This is a less invasive option.
 Several tiny incisions are made in the area.
 A tiny camera will be inserted through one of the incisions.
 The camera will send images to a monitor in the room.
 Robotic arms may be used to do the surgery.
 Special tools will be passed through the remaining incisions to remove the thymus.
 After the thymus is removed, the incisions will be closed with stitches.

 Immediately After Procedure

-You will be taken to a recovery room.
-There, you will be monitored for any complications.
+You will be taken to a recovery room and monitored for any complications.

 How Long Will It Take?